S3-working-group/s3-practical-guide/docs/glossary.md

 **Flow of Value**: Deliverables traveling through an organization towards customers or other stakeholders.

-**Governance**: The act of setting objectives, and then navigating and steering to achieve them.
-People with authority intentionally make and evolve decisions which have an ongoing effect on the way an organization (or a team or individual within it) creates value.
-These decisions set constraints on actions, guide future decisions, allocate resources and determine specifics of deliverables.
+**Governance**: The act of setting objectives, and making and evolving decisions that guide people towards achieving them.

 **Governance Backlog**: A visible, prioritized list of items (drivers) that are related to governing a domain and require attention.